mtf090345/git_learning/readme.md

 Hi,we are learning Git together.
 Have a good time!
 today is Monday
-we are going to record git commands here
+we are going to record git commands here and  so on